Arin0402/Data-structures-and-Algorithms/22_CRT/Day 12.md

     {
         data d1(10,5.4);

-        // we need to use cout with user defined object cout << d1;
+        // when we need to use cout with user defined object cout << d1;
         cin >> d1;
         cout << d1;